griffingilreath/Punch-Card-Project/README.md

 └──────────────────────────────────────────────────────────────────────────────────────┘
 ```

+> **⚠️ IMPORTANT API KEY SECURITY NOTICE ⚠️**
+>
+> This project now includes enhanced security measures for API keys:
+>
+> 1. Run the new `update_api_key.py` script to securely store your OpenAI API key
+> 2. Your key will be saved in the `secrets/` directory which is **excluded from Git**
+> 3. All test scripts have been updated to use this secure method
+> 4. **Never commit API keys to GitHub** - the project is configured to help prevent this
+>
+> **If you previously had an API key in the codebase:**
+> 1. Consider that key compromised and regenerate a new one
+> 2. Update your key using the `update_api_key.py` script
+> 3. Only use the secure methods described in the installation section

 **Status**: Beta - The GUI Update improves visual cohesion but still has pending issues.

 ### What's New in v0.5.0 (Released March 23, 2024):